Thank you for taking the time to tell us about your family.

 For more information regarding our guardian program please click here: Guardian Family Information

 The adoption fee for our puppies is $3500 with limited ALAA or WALA registration.
 We are located about 25 minutes north of the Portland, OR airport.
 In situations where you are unable to travel to pick up your puppy, we can arrange to have myself (if available) or one of our puppy socializers bring you a puppy to the airport in your city.
 There is an additional fee for this.
-The fees are the cost of the ticket for the person bringing the puppy to you and the puppy ticket plus a fee of $200-$400.
+The fees are the cost of the ticket for the person bringing the puppy to you and the puppy ticket plus a fee of $300-$400 depending upon your location.
 We have several young adults that get a kick out of visiting various airports and having a meal in a strange city. :-) May there always be a never-ending supply of young adults that like to travel to see strange airports and give puppy snuggles along the way.

 If you haven’t already done so and you are interested in making an application for one of our upcoming puppies, please visit our application page and complete our online application.
 Application form

 What’s the next step?

 The biggest problem everyone is facing right now is a lot of breeders took a break from breeding because of all the unknowns with COVID.
 I would say from the talk on the breeder forums...
-I would estimate that 25% of the breeders are took a short break.
+I would estimate that 25% of the breeders are took a short break in early 2019.
 Now that the puppy scene has stabilized I am pretty sure that most breeders are back to full operations now.
 But there is a huge shortage of puppies at this time.